png261/programing-from-the-ground-up/chapter3/README.md

   instruction.
 Instead, it's an instruction to the assembler it self
 - `.section .data`: where to list memory storage you need
 - `.section .text`: where the program instructions live
-- symbol are generally used to makr locations of programs or data, so you can refer them by name instead of by their location number
+- symbol are generally used to mark locations of programs or data, so you can refer them by name instead of by their location number
 - symbol is going going to be replaced by something else either during assembly or liking
 - _start mark location where to begin running program